moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 - The wallet must support custom networks, as the Tanssi demo EVM appchain will be added manually

 - A WalletConnect `projectId` - every dApp relying on WalletConnect is required to have an associated `projectId`.
-It is free to create an account,  and an ID can be generated instantly.
+It is free to create an account,  and an ID can be generated instantly

     To obtain a WalletConnect `projectId`: